Cutting the round "cannon ball" pudding in a wedge slice.

 Tuesday, April 24, 2012

 Mary Randolph included a sketch of a refrigerator in the 1825 2d edition of The Virginia Housewife.
 It was a wooden box within another wooden box with crushed charcoal in-between.
-It was not the first refrigerator...
+It was described in 1815, but not the first refrigerator...

 Friday, April 13, 2012